The Ridgeway Challenge

 Event overview

-The Ridgeway Challenge is an 86-mile (139 km) point-to-point trail race along the entire length of The Ridgeway National Trail.
-The route runs from Ivinghoe Beacon in Hertfordshire to the Avebury Stones in Wiltshire, following a path that the organiser describes as having endured for over 5,000 years.
-Total elevation is listed as 6060 ft (approximately 1850 m).
-The next edition is scheduled for Saturday 30th May 2026.
-Time allowed for the route is 28 hours.
-The event is listed as a UTMB World Series Index race and holds TRA Licence 7125; it is held under UKA rules.
+The Ridgeway Challenge is an 86-mile (139 km) point-to-point trail running race along the entire length of The Ridgeway National Trail.
+The route runs from Ivinghoe Beacon in Hertfordshire to the Avebury Stones in Wiltshire.
+The next edition is scheduled for 30 May 2026.
+The event allows 28 hours to complete the course, with total ascent listed as 6,060 ft (approximately 1,850 m).
+Maximum field size is 250 runners and minimum age is 20.
+The race holds TRA license 7125, is held under UKA rules, and is listed as a UTMB World Series Index Race.